drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 y = [math.log(value) for value in h]
 ```

-Now to compute the line of best fit we will use `statistics.linear_regression`:
+Now to compute the line of best fit use `statistics.linear_regression`:

 ```{code-cell} ipython3
 slope, intercept = st.linear_regression(x, y)